darwinlatorre/Project-Incubator/README.md

 # Project-Incubator
-Computational Architecture Project for an egg incubator
+Computational Architecture Project of university of cauca for an egg incubator.